caternuson/ESP8266_Kanji_Clock/README.md

 # ESP8266_Kanji_Clock
-A ESP8266 based clock which displays time using kanji characters.
+An ESP8266 based NTP clock which displays time using kanji characters on 8x8 LED matrix displays.